zzw890827/aws-sap-questions/README.md

        - [ ] B. Use AWS Snowmobile to migrate the existing cluster data to Amazon S3.
 Create a persistent Amazon ENIR cluster of similar size and configuration to the current cluster.
 Store the data on EMRFS.
 Minimize costs by using Reserved Instances.
 As the workload grows each quarter, purchase additional Reserved Instances and add to the cluster.
        - [ ] C. Use AWS Snowball to migrate the existing cluster data to Amazon S3.
 Create a persistent Amazon EMR cluster initially sized to handle the interactive workloads based on historical data from the on-premises cluster.
 Store the on ENIRFS.
 Minimize costs using Reserved Instances for master and core nodes and Spot Instances for task nodes, and auto scale task nodes based on Amazon CloudWatch metrics.
 Create job-specific, optimized clusters for batch workloads that are similarly optimized.
        - [ ] D. Use AWS Direct Connect to migrate the existing cluster data to Amazon S3.
 Create a persistent Amazon EMR cluster initially sized to handle the interactive workload based on historical data from the on-premises cluster.
 Storethe data on EMRFS.
 Minimize costs using Reserved Instances for master and core nodes and Spot Instances for task nodes, and auto scale task nodes based on Amazon CloudWatch metrics.
 Create job-specific, optimized clusters for batch workloads that are similarly optimized.
 112. A company is running a large application on-premises.
 Its technology stack consists of Microsoft .NET for the web server platform and Apache Cassandra for the database.
 The company wants to migrate the application to AWS to improve service reliability.
 The IT team also wants to reduce the time it spends on capacity management and maintenance of this infrastructure.
-The Development team is willing and available to make wxxxcode-style changes to support the migration.
+The Development team is willing and available to make changes to support the migration.
 Which design is the LEAST complex to manage after the migration?
        - [ ] A. Migrate the web servers to Amazon EC2 instances in an Auto Scaling group that is running .NET.
 Migrate the existing Cassandra database to Amazon Aurora with multiple read replicas, and run both in a Multi-AZ mode.
        - [ ] B. Migrate the web servers to an AWS Elastic Beanstalk environment that is running the .NET platform in a Multi-AZ Auto Scaling configuration.
 Migrate the Cassandra database to Amazon EC2 instances that are running in a MuIti-AZ configuration.
        - [ ] C. Migrate the web servers to an AWS Elastic Beanstalk environment that is running the .NET platform in a Multi-AZ Auto Scaling configuration.
 Migrate the existing Cassandra database to Amazon DynamoDB.